solidify/azure-devops-backup-tool-docs/custom-configs.md

 - Filtering git repositories by name (wildcard supported)
 - Filtering build/release pipelines by name (wildcard supported)
+- Filtering work items based on a WIQL query
+- Overriding default git credentials for git repositories and wikis

 You will need to supply the **useCustomConfigurations** and **customConfigurationPath** parameters in the task configuration, like this: